Wenxuan-Zhou/ungraspable/ungraspable/robosuite_env/README.md

-# DexEnv
+# robosuite_env

-### TODO
-- Remove all dependencies of gym.envs.robotics.rotations
-- Remove all usages of euler angles because the

----
-### dex_env.py
-- Defines the task of dexterous grasping
-- Observations:
-  - Object  pos,quat in global frame
-  - Grip_site pos, quat in global frame
-  - Grip_site pos, quat in object frame (as achieved goal)
-  - Desired goal
-- Reward definition

-### grasp_samplers.py
+### og_env.py
-- Defines how the target grasp is sampled
+- Defines the Occluded Grasping Task including obs, reward and goals.

 ### base_env.py
-- Defines the object model
-- Loads the arena and the robot
+- Configures the simulation environment of the Occluded Grasping Task which loads the object model, the bin and the robot
-- Includes all the object related obs
+- Modified from robosuite.manipulation.lift

 ### single_arm.py
 - Loads the robot model and the controller
 - Includes all the robot related obs
-- Be careful about end-effector.
-It is defined to be robot0_right_gripper which is not consistent with the actual orientation of the gripper base.
+- Modified from robosuite.robots.single_arm

-### osc_xzplane.py
+### osc.py
 - Defines the controller of the robot
 - 'eef' means finger tip (defined in single_arm.py)

 ### bin_arena.py
 - Defines the robot workspace that contains one bin

-# Rotations
+### gym_rotations.py
+- From gym.envs.robotics.rotations
+- Copied the file over here because the newer gym version does not have gym.envs.robotics anymore.
-- Following Mujoco quaternion convention: wxyz (instead of robosuite conversion xyzw).
+- Note that Mujoco quaternion convention is wxyz while robosuite conversion is xyzw.

+### utils.py
+- Miscellaneous functions